How to Create an Effective Stacking Plan in 4 Steps

 Create a clear, scalable, and collaborative stacking plan in 4 steps with Stackfit: import, scenarios, validation, management.
 Simpler, faster.

-In any relocation, consolidation, or office reorganization project, building a stacking plan is an essential strategic step.
-This visual diagram allows you to distribute teams, departments, or functions across the different floors of a building.
-It serves as the foundation for implantation decisions, stakeholder trade-offs, and the overall coherence of the real estate project.
+In any office relocation, consolidation, or reorganization project, creating a stacking plan is a crucial strategic step.
+This visual scheme helps distribute teams, departments, or functions across the different floors of a building.
+It provides the foundation for space allocation decisions, stakeholder arbitration, and the overall coherence of the real estate project.

-But between Excel files, PowerPoint presentations, changing HR data, and multiple validations, creating an effective stacking plan can quickly become a headache.
+But between Excel files, PowerPoint decks, shifting HR data, and repeated validations, creating an effective stacking plan can quickly become a headache.
 This is where Stackfit comes in: by digitizing and simplifying the entire process.

-Here are the 4 key steps to build a high-performing stacking plan — and how Stackfit helps you save time and gain clarity at each step.
+Here are the 4 key steps to building a high-performing stacking plan, and how Stackfit helps you save time and gain clarity at every stage.

 Step 1: Collect key data